Wacky-Mole/WackysDatabase/Thunderstore/README.md

 - `amount` (int): The amount of the recipe.
 - `disabled` (bool): Indicates whether the recipe is disabled.
 - `disabledUpgrade` (bool): Disables allowing upgrades in the upgrade tab, can be used in combination with disable to only allow upgrading and not crafting.
+- `m_listSortWeight` (int): The recipe's ordering weight in the crafting list.
+- `m_noCraftOnlyUpgrade` (bool): Prevents this recipe from being available only for upgrades.
 - `requireOnlyOneIngredient` (bool): Indicates whether the recipe requires only one ingredient.
 - `upgrade_reqs ` (List<string>): By default will be empty, it allows you to speficy complete different requirements to upgrade than craft. </br>Actually adds a second hidden recipe to game with the name + _upgrade.
 </br>(upgrade_reqs) requirements to upgrade: Item:amountPerLevel:[optional - starts at 2]level